 On Exchange Server 2007, the method used to create the Organizational Forms Library and folders has changed; you cannot use the administrative tools.
 The method described in this section uses the Microsoft Exchange Server MAPI editor,

-MfcMapi.exe, which you can obtain from the following Microsoft Web location:
+MfcMapi.exe, which you can obtain from the following page on the Microsoft website: